 Use this fillable PDF form to submit a test report online.

-This can be filled out online and can be printed or emailed directly to us.
-To submit the form, fill out the required fields and click the "Email this form" button at the bottom of the form.
+In order to view all required fields, this document must be opened in a PDF Viewer.
+(Like Adobe Pro, Acrobat Reader, etc.) The browser preview of this form will be insufficient To submit the form, fill out the required fields and click the "Email this form" button at the bottom of the form.

 Once sent, a copy of the report will be in your sent items folder.

 *Please open and fill this form with the Adobe Reader plugin.
 You may experience some difficulty viewing the content of this PDF if you are using the built-in PDF viewer in your browser.
 Visit Adobe Support for more information and assistance.

 Completed test reports must be sent to the Backflow Prevention Office within 14 days by:

 - by mail to 2230 Main Street, Winnipeg, MB, R2V 4T8,